drewbarontini/slidescore/README.md

 table_of_contents: false
 ```

-After you've adjusted `data/config.yml`, you can then start adding your slides.
+Next, you can start adding your slides:

 ```yml
 - title: First Slide